-This article is a case of do what I say, not what I do because I’ve made a lot of mistakes when it comes to trimming my Dachshund’s nails.
+This article is a case of do what I say, not what I do because I’ve made a lot of mistakes when it comes to cutting my dog’s nails.

 This video shows what was key to her finally letting me do it.

-Clearly, I’m no nail trimming expert.
-However, I get how important it is to keep a Dachshund’s nails a proper length and want to see you be successful.
+Clearly, I’m no dog nail trimming expert.
+However, I get how important it is to keep a dog’s nails a proper length.

 So, to provide some information about why it’s important not to let your dog’s nails get too long, and to give some tips for trimming a dog’s nails successfully, I’m going to turn it over to my dog-nail-expert friend Stephanie.